There’s tons to see and do in the beautiful city of Vienna. Here’s your roundup.

 TAKE OUT and GROCERY STORES

-We also have a few take-out options (Kosher Deli and Chez Berl) as well as multiple bakeries and grocery stores that carry whatever kosher products you may want.
+We also have a few take-out options (Kosher Deli and Chez Berl) as well as multiple bakeries and grocery stores that carry whatever kosher products you may need.
 This is not a ‘rice cakes and tuna cans’ type of vacation!
-Enjoy brunch at Shefa or have it delivered to your hotel/apartment (Fresh Start).
+Enjoy breakfast at the local Bakery Ohel or have it delivered to your hotel/apartment.

 If you’re planning a bit of a longer stay, you might want to consider some day trips to surrounding cities: